 Frugal and sustainable living gone awry

 I am seeing a new movement toward frugal living.
 Having lived frugally and sustainably for 40 years, living on one income for most of that time, I understand the challenges and joys of frugal living.
-I have lived through the struggles of getting debt-free, and trying to meet our family’s needs with less income than we had month.
+I have lived through the struggles of getting debt-free and trying to meet our family’s needs with less income than we had a month.
 It takes faith in Someone who is bigger, wiser and stronger than me to live without debt and without discouragement sometimes.
 But there is an old swing to the pendulum of frugality that seems to be coming back into vogue.
-Its an alarming trend that I see more and more expressed on the blog-sphere.
+It’s an alarming trend that I see more and more expressed on the blog-sphere.

 What healthy frugal living looks like

 Frugal living for me means doing without some of the luxuries of life so that we, as a family, can focus on the things that are most important to us.
-For 8 years we’ve lived without a job, and without a salary, making our fulltime living from our farm.
-Out of necessity I’ve gone without mall shopping, new clothing, new shoes, and art supplies — rarely without books, though.
+For 8 years we’ve lived without a job, and without a salary, making our full-time living from our farm.
+Out of necessity, I’ve gone without mall shopping, new clothing, new shoes, and art supplies — rarely without books, though.
 You’ll notice that this blog is not covered in ads.
 We don’t make money from this blog either.
-That may change later, but for now we are content to give what we have learned with our own sweat, tears, and victories, to you, for free, out of love for you, knowing that your life can be enriched by embracing the homestead lifestyle and learning to do what you love, where you want to live.
-We do it because we want to make a difference with our lives.
+That may change later, but for now, we are content to give what we have learned with our own sweat, tears, and victories, to you, for free, out of love for you, knowing that your life can be enriched by embracing the homestead lifestyle and learning to do what you love, where you want to live.
+We do it because we want to make a difference in our lives.

 What’s wrong with being frugal?